imTigger/webapp-hardware-bridge/README.md

 Make it possible for WebApp to perform silent print and access to serial ports.

 Common use cases:
-- Web-based POS - PDF and receipt silent print
+- Web-based POS - PDF and ESC/POS receipt silent print
-- Web-based WMS - Serial weight scale real-time reading
+- Web-based WMS - Serial weight scale real-time reading, delivery Note/packing List silent print
+- WebApp that need to read/write to serial ports

 ## Features